akeneo/pim-helpcenter/content/md/what-is/what-about-reference-entities.md

 # Introduction to reference entities

-In order to present you quickly this attribute type, let's take an example of a product page.
+In order to present you quickly the reference entities, let's take an example of a product page.
 ![Reference entity use case](../img/what-about-reference-entities.png)

 As you can see above are **many types of product information** visible on this page: text, images...